How old was David when he killed Goliath?

 and at Jerusalem he reigned over all Israel and Judah thirty-three years.”

 We are told about many events that happened before he became king, and many that followed his coronation, but we are never given enough information to make us certain exactly when things happened.
+For example, we do not know how old he was when Solomon was born.

 Not only so, but there is evidence that some of the events before he became king are not in chronological order.

-But relax, it’s not that mixed up!
+Relax, it’s not that mixed up!

 However, when David was taken to Saul and Abner the commander of the army after he killed Goliath (see 1 Samuel 17), neither of them knew him.
-Not only that, but the proof David gave of his experience in fighting described fighting lions and bears, not men.
+Not only so, but the proof David gave of his experience in fighting described fighting lions and bears, not men.

 Even when Saul and Abner hear that he is the son of Jesse, no hint of recognition appears, yet in 1 Samuel 16 when Saul is looking for a musician, David the son of Jesse is recommended to him as a man of valour and a man of war.